 The Department contracts with the recruitment and retention contractor for foster family home studies and home study updates.
-Refer anyone interested in becoming a foster parent to the recruitment and retention contractor who will assist them in getting enrolled in orientation.
+Refer-individuals who are interested in becoming a foster parent to the recruitment and retention contractor who will assist them in getting enrolled in orientation.